 In 2015, he founded the Institute of Multimedia Education in Sri Lanka, dedicated to providing skill-based education to the multimedia industry.

 Dinil has worked closely with Epson Sri Lanka and many printing establishments, conducting numerous colour management workshops and courses for the printing industry, and has established colour-managed printing workflows for small-scale as well as offset printers.

-In 2020, Sri Lanka’s national program on instructing the public about voting during the COVID pandemic was conceptualised, scripted, directed and produced/funded by the Institute of Multimedia Education under Dinil’s project leadership, with the collaborative institutional coverage support of the Sri Lanka Medical Association.
+Dinil’s community-based initiatives include the Alochana eMagazine, offering curated humanities-based content in the Sinhala language, and COVIDINFO, the scientific information and advice platform in Sinhala language created to help the public of Sri Lanka combat the COVID-19 pandemic.
+In 2020, Sri Lanka’s national program for educating the public about voting during the COVID pandemic was conceptualised, scripted, directed, and produced/funded by the Institute of Multimedia Education under Dinil’s project leadership, with the support of the Sri Lanka Medical Association.

-He is the co-author of Roopana – Sankalpa (Concepts of Visual Formations)
+He is the co-author of Roopana – Sankalpa (Concepts of Visual Formations).